 The Graduate Program offers a unique opportunity to be physically and academically immersed in the heart of Grand Teton National Park.
 Housing on the Kelly Campus is in historic log cabins, each with a personality of its own.
 The graduate student commons offer a space for the cohort to socialize, play music, watch movies and generally relax and enjoy the place and community.

 Our professional food service team provides healthy, nutritious meals for graduate students and program participants in our Dining Lodge.
-Our food service plan includes three meals a day, seven days a week.
 Meals vary regularly, and vegan, vegetarian and other dietary restrictions are commonly accommodated.

 The Kelly Campus is home to numerous resources for students to access while in the Graduate Program.
 These include a library, a lab and a dedicated graduate office space.
 The campus also houses the Murie Museum, which contains a third of the biological specimen collection from Adolph and Olaus Murie.
 A gear/tech storage area houses optics, gear for winter activities, hiking and other teaching materials for programmatic use.